shaansundar/steakhouse-blog/content/posts/ai-native-vs-ai-assisted-content-workflow-seo.md

 To truly gain a competitive advantage, you must shift your mindset from simply generating content to automating your entire content engine.
 This means treating content like software—a discipline known as "Content-as-Code."
 The goal is to create a system that is repeatable, version-controlled, and seamlessly integrated.

 This is the core philosophy of an AI-native platform.
 It transforms your brand's raw data—your website copy, product documentation, and market positioning—into a coherent knowledge base.
 Then, it uses that base to generate deeply relevant, technically sound content that is always on-brand.
 For technical marketers, a Git-based workflow is the pinnacle of this approach.
-When a platform like **Steakhouse Agent** commits a new markdown article to your repository, it's not just publishing a blog post; it's programmatically updating a core business asset with full version history and transparency.
+When a platform like **SteakHouse Agent** commits a new markdown article to your repository, it's not just publishing a blog post; it's programmatically updating a core business asset with full version history and transparency.

 ## Common Mistakes to Avoid When Adopting AI for Content